Studio Three, EMI Studios, Abbey Road

 Lennon Remembers, Jann S Wenner

-Considerable echo was also added to Lennon’s lead vocals.
 It was then decided that a choir was needed for the chorus.
-Evans and Preston rounded up volunteers from Hatchetts nightclub in London, and three tracks of backing vocals and handclaps were recorded.
+Mal Evans and Billy Preston rounded up volunteers from Hatchetts nightclub in London, and three takes of backing vocals and handclaps were recorded onto tracks 4, 5, and 6.
 The singers were conducted by Harrison; Allen Klein was reportedly one of the performers.
+Piano and chimes, the latter played by Evans were also added to track 7.

 From 3-4am the song was mixed four times in stereo.
 Geoff Emerick had been the balance engineer until Spector decided his presence was making him edgy and he was asked to leave.
 Emerick later claimed that the final version, the fourth attempt, was a rough mix which Spector had marked ‘Do not use’, but Lennon’s haste to release the song meant it was issued on the UK single regardless.